-You create a CAD assembly by applying constraints between parts.
-Each constraint defines a kinematic relationship between constraint entities on the parts it connects.
+You create a CAD assembly by applying joints and constraints between parts.
+Each joint or constraint defines a kinematic relationship between constraint entities on the parts it connects.
 Angle and Insert are examples of constraints.
 Planes, lines, and points are examples of constraint entities.

 Consider the connection between the upper-arm and forearm parts of a robotic-arm assembly.
 Such a connection allows the two parts to rotate with respect to each other about a single axis and therefore has one rotational degree of freedom.
 You specify this degree of freedom by applying constraints such as:

 One mate constraint between the cylindrical hinge surfaces of the two parts.
 This constraint reduces the joint degrees of freedom to two—one translational, along the cylindrical axis, and one rotational, about the same axis.